cakebatterandsprinkles/javascript-data-structures-and-algorithms/README.md

 # Javascript Data Structures And Algorithms

-This project will encapsulate my notes on Data Structures And Algorithms using JS.
+This project encapsulates my notes on Data Structures And Algorithms using JS.

-You can find the code snippets in their individual folders.
+You can find the code snippets and test files in their individual folders.

 For explanations, you can browse through the README.md file.
 The resources used can be found at the end of the README.md file.

 ## Big O Notation